Storytel/gomock-matchers/README.md

   // Set up a new matcher
   matcher := matchers.Record(gomock.Eq(12))

-  // Expect `MyFunc` to be called on `mock` mock.EXPECT().MyFunc(matcher).Return(nil)
+  // Expect `MyFunc` to be called on `mock` with argument equal to 12 mock.EXPECT().MyFunc(matcher).Return(nil)

-  // Run the test this will expect MyFunc on Mock to be called with arg 12 DUT()
+  // Run the test this which will expect the EXPECT() DUT()

   // For the RecordMatcher, you can get the argument.
 Other matchers have other characteristics.